Career Services: Pilots Guiding Pilots

 Students - General Career Guidance An alumni guide can provide opportunities to share professional experiences, personal career path choices, and industry insight.
 This can be short or long-term career guidance in person, on the phone or through email.
 Mostly what this activity takes is the ability to listen!

 Students - Informational Interview Informational interviews offer an opportunity for students to receive valuable career and industry information from experienced alumni.
 Students conduct the informational interview by asking questions relevant to their personal career searches.
 Students benefit from first-hand knowledge of the current industry and can learn strategies for a successful job search.
-The Career Services Informational Interview handout explains the basics of this type of activity.
+The Career Center Informational Interview handout explains the basics of this type of activity.

 Students - Job Shadow/Externship An externship or job shadow experience is a one day opportunity for students to gain an understanding of a business, industry, and job.
 Students have an opportunity to explore careers and gain insight into a specific career by shadowing an alumni guide in the workplace for a half or whole day.
 Externships are short-term opportunities with long-term benefits.

 Students - Internship Alumni guides can sponsor or develop an internship to provide ongoing guidance and job training with enthusiastic students seeking real world experience.
 Internships take many forms and have been shown to benefit both the internship host and students.
-Career Services can help design an internship that works for your alumni guide if he/she is interested.
+The Career Center can help design an internship that works for your alumni guide if he/she is interested.
 A guide may also recommend internship programs that benefit students, as well as give valuable advice about how to connect with other industry professionals who may be searching for interns.

 Students - Graduate School or Post-Graduate Service Advice Alumni guides who have participated in graduate school or post-graduate service can offer meaningful, relevant advice for students pursuing diverse options after graduation.
 A recommendation of a program(s) that students may or may not be aware of is enormously helpful for a student considering all of the available options after graduation.